storj/design-docs/20260318-unified-billing.md

 will create if Stripe migration tool cannot do it and we may add other logic if we find that some of the Stripe's migration considerations don't fulfill our needs.

+The decision in how we approach the migration (e.g. Single or multiple phases) and the impact (e.g.
+Downtime or not), etc., is left to the team meeting that will be conducted to plan, design, and implement the migration.

 ## Disclaimers

 We are aware that using Eventkit may cause usage misalignments because of the message that are